 Good visual content is a key component of online marketing.
-Posting pictures and illustrations on social media networks helps brands boost engagement and get noticed by fans.
+Similar to how beautiful, customized visual assets are crucial to a successful blog, posting pictures and illustrations on social media networks helps brands boost engagement and get noticed by fans.

 Our social media images guide seeks to provide you with everything you need to know about using images on social networks.
 We’ll be covering:

 Where to get free social media images

 Optimizing images for dimensions and sizing on various social networks

 Techniques for using images creatively on social media

 Where to Get Social Media Images

 When it comes to using images online, it’s best to play it safe by using social media images that are under a creative commons license.
 What is a creative commons license?

 Creative Commons licenses let creators easily choose a simple license that communicates which rights to their content they reserve, and which rights they choose to waive so that others may use their work.